-Under the California felony murder rule, a person can be held liable for murder for attempting, committing, or being a major participant in a felony crime that either
+Under the California felony murder rule, a person can be held liable for murder for attempting, committing, or being a major participant in a felony crime and in so doing either

 - directly kills someone,

 - aids and abets in first-degree murder with the intent to kill, or